 The degree in Birth Through Kindergarten (B-K) Teacher Education prepares students for teacher licensure and a teaching career with children from birth through five years in inclusive settings serving both typically and atypically developing young children and their families.
 In addition to the areas identified for Child Development and Family Relations, students successfully completing the program may seek employment in public school classrooms, private preschools and kindergartens, home-based early intervention programs, Head Start, developmental day programs, and a variety of child care centers and programs.
 This program is delivered through an online format as well as face-to-face.

 The degree in Family and Consumer Sciences Education prepares students for teacher licensure and a teaching career in middle and high school family and consumer sciences programs.
 Students will complete courses in Child Development and Family Relations, Foods and Nutrition, and Textiles and Apparel.

-The Dietetic Internship Program at NCCU is fully accredited by the Commission on Accreditation for Dietetics Education of the American Dietetic Association (CADE), 120 South Riverside Plaza, Suite 2000, Chicago, IL 60606-6995; phone number 312.899.0040.
+The Dietetic Internship Program at NCCU is fully accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics (AND) 120 South Riverside Plaza, Suite 2000, Chicago, IL 60606, 1-800-877-1600).
 This is a specialized accreditation body recognized by the Council for Higher Education Accreditation and the United States Department of Education.
 The program provides the supervised practice hours required to meet the performance standard for entry-level dietitians.